hsintzuli/Easy-Notify/README.md

 </a>

 # Easy-Notify
-Easy-Notify is a handy push notification service that enables developer to easily send and manage notifications via RESTful API and a management console.
+Easy-Notify is a handy push notification service that enables developers to easily send and manage notifications via RESTful API and a management console.
 A Front-End NPM library, <a href="https://github.com/hsintzuli/EasyNotify-Client" target="_blank">EasyNotify-Client</a>, is provided for receiving the push notifications.

 --------------